Ecotrust/madrona/docs/features.rst

     stored with it.
   * Creating an Options inner-class, and using it to specify a form to use when creating or editing this Feature Class.
-  * Creating kml and kml_style properties that define it's KML representation
+  * Creating kml and kml_style properties that define its KML representation
   * Specifying links to downloads or services related to the Feature Class.
   * Specifying any optional parameters on the Options inner-class
   * Creating a template to use when displaying this Feature Class' attributes